ibm-cloud-docs/containers/cluster-scaling-classic-vpc.md

     *   Your pending pod resource requests and certain metadata that you associate with the workload, such as anti-affinity, labels to place pods only on certain flavors, or [pod disruption budgets](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/){: external}.
     *   The worker pools that the cluster autoscaler manages, potentially across zones in a multizone cluster.

+- Earlier versions of the cluster autoscaler relied only on existing worker nodes for scheduling simulations.
+For example, if a worker pool scaled down to 0 nodes, the autoscaler had no information about that pool’s capacity or labels, which meant that it could not scale the worker pool back up.
+As a result, scale-to-zero was not supported.
+- Beginning with version 2.0.0, the autoscaler creates a template node for every worker pool.
+This template is used to provide a model of the allocatable CPU, memory, labels, and taints of a new node in the pool.
+- Additionally, in version 2.0.0, two new optional settings are available in the `iks-ca-configmap` in the `kube-system` namespace: `OSReservedMemoryGi` and `OSReservedCPUMili`.
+    - These values represent the amount of CPU and memory that the operating system reserves on each worker node.
+    - The kernel utilization can't be adjusted using these values, as those are already defined.
+    - The autoscaler subtracts these values from the node’s capacity when computing allocatable resources for scheduling simulations.
+    - By default, the autoscaler uses the recommended OS-reserved values, but users can override them to adjust how much capacity can be scheduled.

 For more information, see the Kubernetes Cluster Autoscaler FAQ for [How does scale-up work?](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#how-does-scale-up-work){: external} and [How does scale-down work?](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#how-does-scale-down-work){: external}.
 {: tip}